Understanding Post-Training Structural Changes in Large Language Models: Analysis of Post-Training

-While replacing the singular values only mildly alters the model’s behavior, disrupting the approximate orthogonal consistency between the input and output subspaces leads to a clear mode collapse in $\mathcal{M}_\text{post}$.
-To validate the functional importance of this coherence, we design a controlled experiment with two comparative settings.
+\textbf{Pairing Relationship in Semantic Space\quad} We argue that the consistent orthogonal transformation $Q$ is a structural prerequisite for preserving the model's core knowledge.
+By maintaining the \textbf{pairing relationship} between the input and output singular vectors, post-training ensures that the fundamental semantic space constructed during pre-training remains stable and coherent.
+This equivalence of subspaces represents a unified realignment of the coordinates in the latent representation, enabling the model to efficiently adapt to new tasks while preventing the destruction of the underlying knowledge topology.
+Consequently, any decoupling of this coherence would disrupt the functional association between input and output features, thereby destroying the fundamental semantic space formed during pre-training and leading to a catastrophic collapse of the model’s reasoning capabilities.

-\textbf{Experiments. }In the first setting (\textsc{Ablation}), we remove the orthogonal transformation applied to the output subspaces of $W_\text{post}$ (Construction \ref{reduce_Q}), while preserving the transformation on the input subspaces.
+\textbf{Verification Experiments\quad} To validate the point mentioned above and the effectiveness of Equation \ref{approx_W}, we design a controlled experiment with two comparative settings: In the first setting (\textsc{Ablation}), we remove the orthogonal transformation applied to the output subspaces of $W_\text{post}$ (Construction \ref{reduce_Q}), while preserving the transformation on the input subspaces.
 In the second setting (\textsc{Restoration}), we restore coherence by applying to the output subspaces the same orthogonal transformation derived from the input subspaces (Construction \ref{retain_Q}).

-To assess the functional role of consistent orthogonal transformations, we feed the same input into $\mathcal{M}_\text{post}$ under three settings: the original model, the \textsc{ablation} model ($\mathcal{M}^{\textbf{ablation}}_\textbf{post}$), and the \textsc{restoration} model ($\mathcal{M}^{\textbf{restoration}}_\textbf{post}$).
-All weight matrices in SAs are modified according to Constructions \ref{reduce_Q} and \ref{retain_Q}.
-We employ the same experimental setup as in Table \ref{replaced_acc} to evaluate the performance of restoration models across four datasets, with the results presented in Table \ref{restoration_acc}:
+For the original model, the \textsc{ablation} model ($\mathcal{M}^{\textbf{ablation}}_\textbf{post}$) and the \textsc{restoration} model ($\mathcal{M}^{\textbf{restoration}}_\textbf{post}$), all weight matrices in SAs are modified according to Constructions \ref{reduce_Q} and \ref{retain_Q}.
+The same experimental setup as in Table \ref{replaced_acc} is adopted to evaluate the performance of restoration models on four datasets, with the results reported in Table \ref{restoration_acc}.

-We do not report the performance of \textsc{ablation} models because all of them produce \textbf{nonsensical outputs} across different tasks, as shown in the case examples in Figure \ref{response}, leading to 0\% accuracy across all evaluation metrics.
+The performance of \textsc{ablation} models produce \textbf{nonsensical outputs} across different tasks,leading to \textbf{0\%} accuracy across all evaluation metrics.
 In contrast, \textsc{restoration} models recover meaningful outputs, further supporting the hypothesis of consistent orthogonal transformations in LLMs.
 The results across different model scales and families are provided in the Appendix \ref{performance_restoration_models}.